Chanson

-A broad term, the word "chanson" literally means "song" in French and can thus less commonly refers to a variety of (usually secular) French genres throughout history.
+A broad term, the word chanson literally means "song" in French and can thus less commonly refer to a variety of (usually secular) French genres throughout history.
 This includes the songs of chansonnier, chanson de geste and Grand chant; court songs of the late Renaissance and early Baroque music periods, air de cour; popular songs from the 17th to 19th century, bergerette, brunette, chanson pour boire, pastourelle, and vaudeville; art song of the romantic era, mélodie; and folk music, chanson populaire.
 Since the 1990s, the term may be used for Nouvelle Chanson, a French song that often contains poetic or political content.

 High medieval precedents

 Chanson de geste

 The earliest chansons were the epic poems performed to simple monophonic melodies by a professional class of jongleurs or ménestrels.
 These usually recounted the famous deeds (geste) of past heroes, legendary and semi-historical.
 The Song of Roland is the most famous of these, but in general the chansons de geste are studied as literature since very little of their music survives.